Allysoomb History, Family Crest & Coats of Arms

 The west coast of Scotland and the rocky Hebrides islands are the ancient home of the Allysoomb family.
 The root of their name is the name for the son of "Ellis" or Ellis' son.
 Conversely, the surname could be is derived from "Alice" as in "the son of Alice."
-It is likely though that the name was derived from "Ellis" rather than the female personal name
+It is likely though that the name was derived from "Ellis" rather than the female personal name.

 Early Origins of the Allysoomb family

 Important Dates for the Allysoomb family

 This web page shows only a small excerpt of our Allysoomb research.
-Another 83 words (6 lines of text) covering the years 1296 and 1314 are included under the topic Early Allysoomb History in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Allysoomb History in all our PDF Extended History products and printed products wherever possible.

 Allysoomb Spelling Variations

 Spelling and translation were not standardized practices until the last few centuries.
 Spelling variations are extremely common among early Scottish names.
 Allysoomb has been spelled Allison, Alison, Alinson, Allinson, McAllister, MacAllister, Ellison and many more.

 Early Notables of the Allysoomb family (pre 1700)

 More information is included under the topic Early Allysoomb Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Allysoomb family to Ireland

 Some of the Allysoomb family moved to Ireland, but this topic is not covered in this excerpt.

 Another 57 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.